 Research and development costs consist of expenses incurred in connection with the development of the Company's product candidates.
 Such expenses include expenses incurred under agreements with contract research organizations, manufacturing and supply scale-up expenses and the cost of acquiring and manufacturing preclinical and clinical trial supply, outsourced laboratory services, including materials and supplies used to support the Company's research and development activities, and payments made for license fees and milestones that have not been demonstrated to have commercial value.
-Such costs are expensed in the periods in which they are incurrents and milestones that have not been demonstrated to have commercial value.
-Such costs are expensed in the periods in which they are incurrents and milestone payments for licensed technology are expensed as research and development as incurred or when the milestone is achieved or is determined to be probable of being achieved.
+Such costs are expensed in the periods in which they are incurred.
+Upfront payments and milestone payments for licensed technology are expensed as research and development as incurred or when the milestone is achieved or is determined to be probable of being achieved.
 Advanced payments for goods or services to be received in the future for research and development activities are recorded as prepaid expenses and expensed as the related goods are received or services are performed.